Shrike75/Sentiment-Trading-Strategy/README.md

 | Gross backtest | Best Sharpe around 0.89 before costs | Signal can be monetized in idealized setting |
 | Net backtest | Performance collapses under modest costs | Current rule is not production-ready |
 | Mechanism tests | FinBERT strongly predicts volume | Finance-specific NLP captures attention channel |

 ---

-## What This Project Demonstrates

-This repository is designed to show more than just a backtest.
-It demonstrates a full research process:

-- building text-based financial signals,
-- comparing transformer and lexicon sentiment methods,
-- constructing market and sentiment features,
-- designing baselines before complex models,
-- using walk-forward out-of-sample evaluation,
-- separating statistical prediction from economic profitability,
-- testing transaction-cost sensitivity,
-- checking parameter stability and overfitting,
-- interpreting weak signals honestly.

-For quant research roles, the most important part of the project is the discipline of the workflow: the notebooks do not simply search for a profitable-looking result; they test whether the result is stable, interpretable, and economically realistic.

----

-## Technical Stack

-### Core Python

-- `pandas`
-- `numpy`
-- `matplotlib`
-- `scikit-learn`
-- `statsmodels`

-### Market Data

-- `yfinance`
-- `pandas_datareader`

-### NLP / Sentiment

-- `sentence-transformers`
-- `transformers`
-- `torch`
-- FinBERT
-- SieBERT
-- Loughran--McDonald dictionary

-### Modeling

-- logistic regression
-- neural networks in PyTorch
-- XGBoost extensions
-- HAC / Newey--West inference
-- rolling-origin validation

----